littledan/import-map-feature-tests/README.md

 `{ "module": "std:name" }`

+These module tests are checking if the module is present *after* import maps, as a built-in module.

 ### JavaScript parses

 To check whether a particular JavaScript expression parses, for a JavaScript source string (interpreted as a module) `"module"`, use:

 `{ "javascript-valid": "module" }`

+No JavaScript is executed here--a typical JavaScript "preparser" to catch syntax errors would be enough here, rather than a full parser generating bytecode.

 ### WebAssembly validates